PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatk4baserecalibrator_4.0.12.0.rst

 ==============  ===========================  =============  ==========  ===============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
 name            type                         prefix           position  documentation
 ==============  ===========================  =============  ==========  ===============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================
-bam             BamPair                      -I                      6  BAM/SAM/CRAM file containing reads knownSites      Array<CompressedIndexedVCF>  --known-sites          28  **One or more databases of known polymorphic sites used to exclude regions around known polymorphisms from analysis.** This algorithm treats every reference mismatch as an indication of error.
+bam             IndexedBam                   -I                      6  BAM/SAM/CRAM file containing reads knownSites      Array<CompressedIndexedVCF>  --known-sites          28  **One or more databases of known polymorphic sites used to exclude regions around known polymorphisms from analysis.** This algorithm treats every reference mismatch as an indication of error.
 However, real genetic variation is expected to mismatch the reference, so it is critical that a database of known polymorphic sites is given to the tool in order to skip over those sites.
 This tool accepts any number of Feature-containing files (VCF, BCF, BED, etc.) for use as this database.
 For users wishing to exclude an interval list of known variation simply use -XL my.interval.list to skip over processing those sites.
-Please note however that the statistics reported by the tool will not accurately reflected those sites skipped by the -XL argument. reference       FastaWithDict                -R                      5  Reference sequence file tmpDir          Optional<String>             --tmp-dir                  Temp directory to use. outputFilename  Optional<Filename>           -O                      8  **The output recalibration table filename to create.** After the header, data records occur one per line until the end of the file.
+Please note however that the statistics reported by the tool will not accurately reflected those sites skipped by the -XL argument. reference       FastaWithIndexes             -R                      5  Reference sequence file tmpDir          Optional<String>             --tmp-dir                  Temp directory to use. outputFilename  Optional<Filename>           -O                      8  **The output recalibration table filename to create.** After the header, data records occur one per line until the end of the file.
 The first several items on a line are the values of the individual covariates and will change depending on which covariates were specified at runtime.
 The last three items are the data- that is, number of observations for this combination of covariates, number of reference mismatches, and the raw empirical quality score calculated by phred-scaling the mismatch rate.
 Use '/dev/stdout' to print to standard out. intervals       Optional<bed>                --intervals                -L (BASE) One or more genomic intervals over which to operate